Zamiell/speed-mod/README.md

 # speed-mod v1.2

+**NOTE: Now that The Binding of Isaac: Afterbirth+ DLC has been released, this mod is not needed anymore and should be considered abandonware.
+Please see the [Racing+ racing platform](https://isaacracing.net) for all your speedrunning needs.**

 This is a racing mod for *The Binding of Isaac: Afterbirth* that removes cutscenes and some useless animations.
 Since it is only a "graphics" mod, it influences the game in only very minor ways, so you can combine it with whatever other mods you want.

 [Download the latest version here.](https://github.com/Zamiell/speed-mod/releases)